Chia-Network/chia-docs/docs/rpc-reference/wallet.md

 | reverse    | BOOLEAN | False    | Set to `true` to sort the results in reverse order [Default: false] |
 | to_address | STRING  | False    | Only include transactions with this `to_address` [Default: None]    |

+Note: By default, the function lists the oldest transactions first.
+This is recommended for building a transaction history due to pagination.
+If reverse is set to true, it lists the newest transactions first.
+This is most useful for fetching recent transactions.

 <details>
 <summary>Example 1: List a single XCH transaction</summary>